gdbroman/broman.blog/_posts/2020/2020-12-03-silly-in-hindsight.md

 permalink: silly-in-hindsight
 ---

-Think you have it all figured out, haven't you?
+Think you have it all figured out, yes?

 With all your takes, and cute little projects.